cadonuno/extractallfindings/README.md

 - `-v`, `--verbose` Set to enable verbose logging.

 ## Results
-The results will be saved to a .xlsx file.
+The results will be saved to .xlsx files.